 🔪 How To Make Pad Thai

-This recipe is for 4 hearty servings, but you can easily double the recipe if you like!
+This recipe is for 4 hearty servings, but you can easily double the recipe if you like.

-- Prepare the noodles.
+Prepare the noodles.
 Cook 8 ounces of rice noodles according to the packaged instructions, only until they are just tender.
 Then, rinse them under cold water.

-- Prepare the sauce.
+Prepare the sauce.
 In a medium-sized mixing bowl, whisk together your sauce ingredients (3 tablespoons of fish sauce, 1 tablespoon of soy sauce, 5 tablespoons of light brown sugar, 2 tablespoons of rice vinegar or tamarind paste, 1 tablespoon of sriracha, and 2 tablespoons of the optional peanut butter) and set it aside.

-- Cook the chicken.
+Cook the chicken.
 Add 8 ounces of diced chicken (or shrimp or tofu) and cook for 3-4 minutes, flipping once halfway through.
 Add 3 teaspoons of minced garlic in the last minute of cooking the chicken. *Shrimp will cook faster than chicken, so adjust the cooking time accordingly.

-- Add the remaining ingredients.
+Add the remaining ingredients.
 Add the cooked noodles, sauce mixture, 1 cup of fresh bean sprouts, and ½ cup of roasted peanuts to the pan and toss until everything is well combined.

-- Serve.
+Serve.
 Garnish with 3 stalks of chopped green onions, some lime wedges from 2 limes, and ½ cup of chopped cilantro, and serve immediately.

-💭 Angela's Tips & Recipe Notes
+💭 Tips & Notes

 🥡 Storing & Reheating

-Reheating Pad Thai
+Reheating

-I really don't recommend it.
+I don't recommend it.
 Pad Thai is best enjoyed as soon as it is ready.
 If needed, you can go ahead and chop up your chicken (or tofu) and whisk together the sauce ingredients.
 Simply store them in the fridge until you're ready to start cooking.

 😋 More Dinner Ideas